physiozoo/physiozoo.github.io/_pages/about.md

 ## Referencing

-When using **PhysioZoo** please reference the following paper:
+When using **PhysioZoo HRV** please reference the following paper:

 Joachim A. Behar<sup>&#8224;</sup>, Aviv A. Rosenberg<sup>&#8224;</sup>, Ido Weiser-Bitoun, Ori Shemla, Alexandra Alexandrovich, Evgene Konyukhov, Yael Yaniv.
-2018.
 "PhysioZoo: a novel open access platform for heart rate variability analysis of mammalian electrocardiographic data."
 Frontiers in Physiology 9 (2018): 1390.

 <sup>&#8224;</sup>Co-first authors.

+When using **PhysioZoo OBM** please reference the following paper:

+Jeremy Levy, Daniel Álvarez, Aviv A. Rosenberg, Alexandra Alexandrovich, Felix del Campo and Joachim A. Behar.
+“Digital oximetry biomarkers for assessing respiratory function: standards of measurement, physiological interpretation, and clinical use”.
+Accepted for publication in NPJ Digital Medicine.

 ## Support
 Click [here](https://github.com/physiozoo/physiozoo/issues) to browse